-Vase, 'The swan vase', earthenware, painted by John Holloway, modelling attributed to Albert-Ernest Carrier-Belleuse, Wedgwood and Sons, Etruria, Staffordshire, England, 1875
+Vase, 'The swan vase', earthenware, painted by John Holloway, modelling attributed to Albert-Ernest Carrier-Belleuse, Wedgewood and Sons, Etruria, Staffordshire, England, 1875

-This well documented vase* is a tour-de-force of ceramic production from Wedgwood, one of England's leading manufacturers in the late 1800s.
-Modelled and painted by some of the best ceramic artists available at the time, the vase was selected for Wedgwood's spectacular displays in at least two international exhibitions: in Sydney in 1879 and in Melbourne in 1880.
+This well documented vase* is a tour-de-force of ceramic production from Wedgewood, one of England's leading manufacturers in the late 1800s.
+Modelled and painted by some of the best ceramic artists available at the time, the vase was selected for Wedgewood's spectacular displays in at least two international exhibitions: in Sydney in 1879 and in Melbourne in 1880.

 The vase is part of a story of Australia's emergence as a nation.
 Not satisfied with only contributing to the great expos in Europe and North America, Australian colonies decided to organise their own in late 19th century.
 The Sydney International Exhibition of 1879 was first and attracted exhibits from 22 countries.
 Only a small proportion of what was sent to Sydney and displayed in the purpose-built Garden Palace survives today; this vase is a striking example.
 This museum and its original collection grew from the Sydney exhibition: its first collection was drawn from Garden Palace exhibits and the imposing building became the museum's first home.
 Tragically, a major fire in September 1882, just before the museum's formal opening, destroyed both almost completely.
 Destined for the Melbourne international exhibition of 1880-81, the vase had left Sydney long before.